sadeeqilu/JsonToXML/doc/install.md

 Describing how to host the json to xml application to run properly on the server.
 ---

-## Change user password
-To change password, you should enter the below code in the ssh terminal.

-<code> sudo passwd biggy </code>

-Then you will be prompted to enter the old password, then the new password and then finally confirm password.

 ## Install git.
 First of all, check and see if git is installed already.